 Autosomal DNA – Looks at the DNA in your direct ancestors for both your paternal and maternal sides.
 Only really accurate to about 5 generations back.

-Bounty land – This was land granted by the Colonial and Federal governements as a reward for military service.
-Land was granted to soldiers, their heirs and other individuals as well.
+Bounty land – This was land granted by the Colonial and Federal governments as a reward for military service.
+The land was granted to soldiers, their heirs, and other individuals as well.

 Chromosome – This is a strand of DNA that carries genes, which can be used to find out about our ancestry.